Mud (2012 film): Critical response

+Music

+The original score for Mud was composed by David Wingo, a frequent collaborator with writer-director Jeff Nichols, having previously worked together on Take Shelter (2011).
+Wingo's music features a subtle, atmospheric style that evokes the rural Southern setting through sparse instrumentation and ambient elements.

+The soundtrack album, Mud (Original Motion Picture Soundtrack), was released digitally on April 23, 2013, by Lakeshore Records, comprising 29 tracks of original score and select songs.
+Key licensed songs include Lucero's "Take You Away," written by Ben Nichols (the director's brother), and The Beach Boys' "Help Me, Rhonda," which appears in scenes involving Galen.

 Accolades

 Mud has received numerous awards and nominations.
 It received the Robert Altman Award at the 29th Independent Spirit Awards for its film director, casting director, and ensemble cast.
 The Independent Spirit Awards also nominated Jeff Nichols for Best Director.

 Tye Sheridan was nominated for the Critics' Choice Award for Best Young Actor/Actress.
 The film received the Grand Prix from the Belgian Film Critics Association.

 Mud was named one of the Top Ten Independent Films of 2013 by the National Board of Review.

+Legacy

+Mud played a significant role in revitalizing Matthew McConaughey's career, marking the onset of his "McConaissance" era that culminated in an Academy Award for Best Actor for Dallas Buyers Club (2013).
+For newcomer Tye Sheridan, the film served as a breakout, propelling him to prominent roles including the lead in Steven Spielberg's Ready Player One (2018).

+The film garnered acclaim for its authentic portrayal of rural Southern white communities, avoiding reductive stereotypes by depicting their complexities with nuance and respect.